themarchoffolly/pushme-pullyou/PITCHME.md

 - Code Block Syntax Highlighting
 - Embeddable GISTs
 - Embeddable Images and Videos
-- Custom Logos, Multiple Themes
+- Custom Logos and Backgrounds
-- Custom Backgrounds And Much, Much More
+- Multiple Themes And Much, Much More
-- <span style="color: #e49436">Oh yeah...</span>
+- <span style="color: #e49436">And best of all...</span>
-- And everything is under Git Version Control
+- Everything is under Git Version Control Alongside your Project

 #HSLIDE
 <!-- .slide: data-autoslide="8000" -->